clemsonciti/palmetto-examples/rclone/README.md

 ### Using rclone

-Data transfer (including `rclone`) should be done on the data transfer node (`xfer01` or `xfer02`).
+Data transfer (including `rclone`) should be done on the data transfer node (currently, it is `xfer02`).
 Log into Palmetto as usual, and then connect to the data transfer node:

 ~~~
-ssh xfer01
+ssh xfer02
 ~~~

 Log with your Palmetto password and DUO; once logged-in, load the `rclone` module: